Cockermouth: Railway

-The Cockermouth, Keswick and Penrith Railway served the town.
+The Cockermouth, Keswick and Penrith Railway once served the town.
 The original Cockermouth & Workington Railway station was replaced on a new alignment when the Cockermouth railway station opened to passenger traffic on 2 January 1865.
 The station was immortalised in 1964 in the song "Slow Train" by Flanders and Swann.
 The station closed on 18 April 1966 and has been completely removed.
 The site is now occupied by Cockermouth Mountain Rescue and the town's fire station, operated by Cumbria Fire and Rescue Service.
-The old trackbed is now a public walkway, with the nearest railway stations now being Maryport on the Cumbrian Coast Line, and Penrith and Carlisle, the latter two located on the West Coast Main Line.

-Local bus services connect Cockermouth to Workington, Penrith and Carlisle, operated by Stagecoach North West.
-A free bus operates between Cockermouth and Buttermere with five return services per day.

-The nearest major airport is Newcastle Airport.
-Leeds Bradford International Airport is a little further away, and further again is Manchester Airport, which offers a wider choice of destinations.
+The old trackbed is now a shared-use path.

+Buses

+Bus services in Cockermouth are operated primarily by Stagecoach Cumbria; key routes include the X4 and X5 to Workington and Keswick, and the 600 to Carlisle.
+Other routes are operated by Ellenvale Coaches, including the 68 to Maryport.

+Cycling

-Two cycle routes pass through the town, the Sea to Sea Cycle Route from Workington to Tyneside, and the Reivers Cycle Route.
+Two cycle routes pass through the town: the Sea to Sea Cycle Route from Workington to Tyneside, and the Reivers Cycle Route.

-Sports and leisure
+Sport and leisure

-Cockermouth has a sports centre with swimming pool, two gyms, and two parks with riverside walks.
+Cockermouth has a sports centre with swimming pool, two gyms and two parks with riverside walks.

 Cockermouth Cricket Club is one of the town's most successful and best supported sports teams.
 They play their home games at the Sandair Ground, located just off Gote Road.
 The First XI play in the North Lancashire and Cumbria League Premier Division, Second XI in the third tier of the same league.
 The club's Third XI play in the Cumbria Cricket League.
-The thriving junior section of the club runs from u11 up to u15.
-The current Club Captain is former Northamptonshire County Cricket Club batsman, Gareth White and for the 2015 season, the club's Overseas Professional is Fahad Masood, who has represented Pakistan 'A' in international cricket.
+The thriving junior section of the club runs from under 11s to 15s.

-Cockermouth School has an Astroturf pitch used for community football, including the local 6-a-side league.
+Cockermouth School has an astroturf pitch used for community football, including the local six-a-side league.

-Cockermouth Rugby Football Club is based at the former Cockermouth Grammar School site and in 1987 played the first ever rugby union league match when they played Kirkby Lonsdale when the Rugby Union formed national and regional leagues, the precursors of what have now become the national and premier leagues.
+Cockermouth Rugby Football Club is based at the former Cockermouth Grammar School site; in 1987, it played the first ever rugby union league match when they played Kirkby Lonsdale when national and regional leagues were formed, the precursors of what have now become the national and premier leagues.

 The town has a youth football club, Cockermouth F.C.
 In the 2007–2008 season, the Under 12 team were County Cup Champions.
 Cockermouth beat Allerdale Leisure, from Workington, 1–0 in the final.